 Wilson Academy/Intensive Learning Community: This online resource provides an animated version of the instructor manual with video support and a web-based community for teachers implementing WRS.
 It also contains additional resources, such as: printable materials, expert tips, enriched and non-controlled decodable text passages, and discussion boards.
 The Community also includes guidance to teachers on considerations for English language learners whose first language is Spanish.
 Membership in this Community is provided to individuals that have engaged in WRS professional learning.

 Wilson Fluency/Basic: Designed to provide explicit fluency instruction and reading practice, this resource can be used with students to develop the application of skills with connected text.
 It specifically corresponds to Steps 1-3 of WRS.

 For more information about specific WRS 4th Edition materials, please see our WRS 4th Edition Materials Information booklet.

-*Please be aware that 4th edition materials for Steps 7-12 are currently in development for 2019.
+*Please be aware that 4th edition materials for Steps 7-12 are currently in development.
 If working with students in the upper steps, 3rd edition materials for WRS Steps 7-12 continue to be available to support instruction.
 Student Readers for Steps 7-9 are available for purchase.